wandansible/networking/README.md

             If true, wait for interface to come up before booting
             type: bool

+- network_tune
+        If true, enable network tuning
+        default: false
+        type: bool

+- network_tune_interface
+        Override the automatic detection of which network interface to use for setting tuning values
+        default: null
+        type: str

+- network_tune_sysctls
+        List of sysctls that should be applied for different interface speeds
+        default: null
+        elements: dict
+        type: list

+        OPTIONS:

+        = min_speed
+            Minimum network interface speed (in megabits per second) for which these sysctls should apply
+            type: int

+        = sysctls
+            List of sysctls to set
+            elements: dict
+            type: list

+            OPTIONS:

+            = key
+                Name of sysctl
+                type: str

+            = value
+                Value of sysctl
+                type: str

 - network_wait_on_change
         If true, wait for user to accept any network configuration changes before continuing and applying the changes